globus/searchable-files-demo/README.md

 The order of these commands matters, as each command's output is the input to the next command.

+The entire workflow can run in one line by simply running each command back-to-back, thusly:

+    ./searchable-files extract && ./searchable-files assemble && ./searchable-files submit && ./searchable-files watch

 ### Querying Results

 The `searchable-files` tool includes a query command which you can use to